tuobangli/author_ber6/README.md

-go to Korea next week, and then back to Guangdong Technion to attend graduation ceremony.
-This is visa free.
+book a meeting with the leaders of Guangdong Technion, go to Korea next week, and then back to Guangdong Technion to talk, possibly attend graduation ceremony.